DKR-HIPS/labmeter/README.md

 # Lab-Meter
 <b>Arduino project - measuring lab conditions like temperature and humidity, featuring LC display and webserver upload</b>

 This project consists of two parts: an Arduino-based module to measure temperature and humidity and sending these data to a webserver, plus a simple server-side php script to display and archive the measurements.
 It is similar to the <a href=https://github.com/DKR-HIPS/lcdmeter/>Lcd-Meter</a> project, but does not use a realtime clock module.
-It is using the built-in watchdog functionality of the Arduino board.
+There is an option to use the built-in watchdog functionality of the Arduino board.

 <b>Hardware:</b>
 This project uses an Arduino-compatible board with Ethernet shield (e.g. Wiznet 5100 or 5500-type), a DHT22 temperature/humidity sensor, and a 16x2 LCD module.
 The latter is connected by I2C, while the Ethernet module uses SPI and the DHT22 sensor is connected via 1-wire protocol.